coderarjob/meghaos-x86/docs/notes/processman.md

 ### Abort

 Abort is called when there is a serious error or corruption in the application program.
-For example malloc() calls abort when it detects a double free/allocation.
+For example `cm_free` calls abort when it detects a double free.
 The Abort call should kill all processes what is using the current memory context, that is threads and the parent process.
 Child non-thread processes however are not killed since they have a different memory context.
 These processes get owned by the Root process.

 ------------------------------------------------------------------------------